Frequently Asked Questions

 Q: We’ve submitted our applications.
 Now what?

 A: Please monitor your inbox and phone in case we have follow-up questions about your application.
-We plan to issue awards and corresponding grant agreements in early May, followed by licenses in early to mid-July.
+We plan to issue awards and corresponding grant agreements in the fall of 2025.

-Q: If my local government was in the YEAR 1 (FY 2022-23) program, can we switch providers or add new capabilities?
+Q: If my local government previously received solutions, can we switch providers or add new capabilities?

 Q: Who can sign the grant agreement?